 Does it have real authentic images of your team and throughout the website?

-A lot of appliance repair companies will get stock images for their website, especially if they hire a big name website company like web.com to design their website.
+A lot of hvac businesses and appliance repair companies will get stock images for their website, especially if they hire a big name website company like web.com to design their website.

 But having real images of the owner, the team, the vans will help significantly with conversion.